willdahlgreen/nicar2022_qgis2/README.md

 ![Open the layer's attribute table](screenshots/qgis2_scrn14_open_attribute_table.png)

-This should open a popup for you with the attributes and data for each feature in our `CA_Counties_TIGER2016.shp` shapefile.
+This should open a popup for you with the attributes and data for each feature in our `georgia_county_population_shapefile.shp` shapefile.

 In the Attribute table, clicking on the ID of each feature on the left side will select that polygon in the map.